jonblong/ui-exercise/README.md

 There are a few elements (like the search bar and hamburger menu) that don't have functionality.
 The ability to compose or send emails is not present.

+I've built a minimal mobile interface that doesn't allow the user to star emails or filter emails by tags.

+TODOS:
+Expand mobile experience
+Clean up CSS files by merging/deleting reduntant classes Create cleaner/more scalable ways of sorting by tag and detecting clicks on emails Polish the styling

 ## How to Run Locally

 ### 1) Install App